auth0/docs/articles/protocols/saml/identity-providers/okta.md

 ![Create New app Integration](/media/articles/saml/identity-providers/okta/new-app-integration.png)

-You will now create your SAML integration.
+You will now create your <dfn data-key="security-assertion-markup-language">SAML</dfn> integration.
 On the *General Settings* page, provide the following:

 * **App name**;
 * **App logo** (optional);